Why did I pay more in interest this month than last month?

 If my lender chose not to have the original documents held in a True Escrow, can I still get your help with the Reconveyance process when the loan is paid?

 Absolutely!
-If all the originals documents were not held by INCS, it will be the lender’s responsibility to process the Request for Reconveyance and deliver it, together with the loan documents to the Trustee.
+If all the originals documents were not held by INCS, it will be the lender’s responsibility to either facilitate the Reconveyance process or deliver the documents and signed Request for Full Reconveyance to the borrower.
+As the borrower, if you need assistance with the process or would like us to deliver the required documents to the Trustee, just contact us.
+A processing fee may apply.
 If you have a Real Estate Contract, ask the Seller for your Fulfillment deed.
 We can make the request of the Lender, but do not do this automatically.
 Let us know if you need help.

 INCS is here to help.
 We do not give legal advice, but have extensive experience with this process.
 Your questions are always welcome.
 Whether you just want a brief outline of what comes next, or you want us to handle something for you, give us a call.